samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 ### Implicit method

-In situations where `client_secret` cannot be kept safe with the application—for example, because the application code can easily be decompiled and reverse-engineered (mobile apps, desktop apps)—an implicit access code grant is useful.
+In situations where `client_secret` cannot be kept safe with the application—for example, because the application code can easily be decompiled and reverse-engineered (mobile apps, desktop apps)—an Implicit access code grant is useful.

 This is less secure than the authorization code method, as it does not require making use of `client_secret` to obtain the code.
 However, it is more secure for the user than having the application directly request the user's name and password.